Model Selection and Parameter Estimation of One-Dimensional Gaussian Mixture Models: Numerical Experiments

-In this section, we conduct several experiments to compare the efficiency of {Algorithm \ref{algo: Parameter Estimation Algorithm}} and the EM algorithm (details see Appendix \ref{subsec:em algorithm}).
-To compare the performance of the two algorithms, we plot out the relative error of variance and the 1-Wasserstein distance error of mixing distribution defined as
+In this part, we conduct numerical experiments to compare the efficiency and accuracy of Algorithm \ref{algo:music-based mixing distribution estimation} with the EM algorithm.
+To compare the performance of the two algorithms, we plot out the 1-Wasserstein distance error of mixing distribution defined as

 where $\hat \nu = \sum_{i=1}^{\hat k} \hat \pi_i \delta_{\hat \mu_i}$ is the estimated mixing distribution and $F_\nu, F_{\hat\nu}$ denote the cumulative distribution function (CDF) of discrete measures $\nu, \hat\nu$.
 The average running time of each trial is included to compare the computational cost.